The Changing World Order

 Principles for Dealing with the Changing World Order: Why Nations Succeed and Fail is a 2021 book by Ray Dalio.
+The book examines the cyclical patterns underlying the rise and fall of major empires over the past 500 years.

+In the book, Dalio introduces and discussed for the first time the concept of "Big Cycle."

+The book was on The New York Times Best Seller list and has sold over one million copies globally.

 Description

-According to Dalio, nation success depends on the cycles and like business cycles, empires have cycles too.
-So, it is not inevitable for a country to exist forever.
-As per him, the most important factor in the success of a nation is their investment in education.
+According to Dalio, a nation's success depends on cycles and like business cycles, empires have cycles too.
+So, it is inevitable for a country to not exist forever.
+According to him, the most important factor in the success of a nation is their investment in education.

 The book covers five centuries of history.

 Reception

 The book was reviewed by The Wall Street Journal in 2021.
+The book was praised for its valuable insight; however, the article criticized it for being superficial, calling Dalio's writing style "windy wisdom."

-In 2022, it was included in the Toronto Stars list.
+The book was included in Financial Times best economics books of 2022.
+In 2022, it appeared in The New York Times Best Seller list a number of times.
+In the same year, it was included in the Toronto Stars list.